Engineering contract signed with KEPCO

 ITER Director-General Osamu Motojima (right) and the president and CEO of KEPCO E&C, Seung-Kyoo An, after signing on the dotted line.

-At ITER, there will be over 6,000 kilometres of cables which have to find their optimum routing path inside the 100 kilometer long network of cable trays.
+At ITER, there will be over 6,000 kilometres of cables which have to find their optimum routing path inside the 100-kilometre-long network of cable trays.
 This service contract was awarded this week, 30 April, in Seoul to the Korean company KEPCO

 specialized in the construction of nuclear power plants.
 Last week, ITER Director-General Osamu Motojima and the president and CEO of KEPCO E&C, Seung-Kyoo An, signed on the dotted line.